3.5 C

 The artistic journey begins as soon as you step into one of the metro’s stations.
 Highlights include the bold, colorful murals of Solna Centrum, the cave-like features and ancient rune stone replicas of Kungsträdgården, and the ethereal blue tones of T-Centralen, the main hub of the network.
 Each station has its own story and style, offering a unique insight into Sweden’s cultural heritage and creative spirit.

-• Guided Tours: For a deeper understanding of the art, consider joining a free guided tour available through SL, the public transport company.
+• Guided tours: For a deeper understanding of the art, consider joining a free guided tour, which offers an excellent introduction to the collection, available through SL, the public transport company.

 Related Content